-The mechanisms listed above are only effective at partitioning strain into a major shear zone if such a localized zone already exists.
-Shear zone initiation has been linked to the existence of brittle precursors, providing tabular zones of fine-grained material deforming by diffusion creep at highstrain rates with low driving stresses (Mancktelow and Pennacchioni, 2005; Mancktelow, 2006).
-However, shear zones can also reactivate existing ductile fabrics (Montesi, 2013; Rennie et al., 2013) or initiate through localized reaction softening (Beach, 1980; Holyoke and Tullis, 2006).
-In a prograde metamorphic setting, it is fairly straightforward to imagine how an existing brittle discontinuity will transform into a ductile shear zone during progressive burial and increased temperature.
-Similarly, fluid release during prograde dehydration at greenschist facies or above will provide a fluid phase, likely under low-porosity, undrained conditions, which can lead to increased fluid pressure associated with reaction weakening (e.g. Etheridge et al., 1983).
-On the other hand, in a retrograde metamorphic setting, rocks are not dehydrating, but are fluid absent and capable of rehydration (e.g. Guiraud et al., 2001); therefore a fluid source required for fluid assisted weakening is less obvious (e.g. McCaig, 1988; Oliver, 1996).
-Similarly, if a shear zone develops within dry, previously migmatized crust under retrograde conditions, there are unlikely to be brittle discontinuities on which a shear zone can initiate (Rennie et al., 2013), unless fine-grained pseudotachylytes have formed through propagation of earthquake ruptures into the viscous regime (Sibson, 1980; Moecher and Steltenpohl, 2009) or local brittle structures formed through fluid-absent, high-stress failure (Andersen et al., 2008) or acceleration within crystal-plastic shear zones (White, 2012).
-Under retrograde conditions, it is, therefore, not intuitive to envision how initial shear zone weakening occurs, as an external fluid is required for reaction weakening, but requires deformation to be introduced to the site of initiation.
+The mechanisms listed above are only effective at partitioning strain into a major shear zone if such a localised zone already exists.
+Shear zone initiation has been linked to the existence of brittle precursors, providing tabular zones of fine-grained material deforming by diffusion creep at high strain rates with low driving stresses (Mancktelow and Pennacchioni, 2005; Mancktelow, 2006).
+However, shear zones can also reactivate existing ductile fabrics (Montesi, 2013; Rennie et al., 2013), or initiate through localised reaction softening (Beach, 1980; Holyoke and Tullis, 2006).
+In a prograde metamorphic setting, it is fairly straight-forward to imagine how an existing brittle discontinuity will transform to a ductile shear zone during progressive burial and increased temperature.
+Similarly, fluid release during prograde dehydration at greenschist facies or above will provide a fluid phase, likely under low-porosity, undrained conditions, that can lead to increased fluid pressure associated with reaction weakening (e.g. Etheridge et al., 1983).
+On the other hand, in a retrograde metamorphic setting, rocks are not dehydrating, but are fluid-absent and capable of rehydration (e.g. Guiraud et al., 2001), and therefore a fluid source required for fluid-assisted weakening is less obvious (e.g. McCaig, 1988; Oliver, 1996).
+Similarly, if a shear zone develops within dry, previously migmatised crust under retrograde conditions, there are unlikely to be brittle discontinuities on which a shear zone can initiate (Rennie et al., 2013), unless fine grained pseudotachylytes have formed through propagation of earthquake ruptures into the viscous regime (Sibson, 1980; Moecher and Steltenpohl, 2009), fluid pressure embrittlement (Sibson, 1977), local fluid-absent, high-stress failure (Andersen et al., 2008), or local acceleration within crystal-plastic shear zones (White, 2012).
+Under retrograde conditions, it is therefore not obvious how initial shear zone weakening occurs, as an external fluid is required for reaction weakening, but requires deformation to be introduced to the site of initiation.
 It is also not clear what weakening mechanisms remain active through the life of a retrograde shear zone, as elevated fluid pressures are hard to maintain in an open system, but retrograde reactions may lead to the growth of fine-grained products and the formation of new interconnected weak fabrics.
-We address these questions here by investigating the retrograde metamorphic history of an exhumed, crustal-scale strike-slip shear zone, the Kuckaus Mylonite Zone in southern Namibia, to constrain its pressuretemperature-fluid history and discuss the implications of our results for weakening mechanisms and strain localization.
+We address these questions here by investigating the retrograde metamorphic history of an exhumed, crustal-scale strike-slip shear zone, the Kuckaus Mylonite Zone in southern Namibia, to constrain its pressure temperature-fluid history, and discuss the implications of our results for weakening mechanisms and strain localisation.